 A Prayer as You Plan:

-The Gospel Outreach Committee would love to hear what you resolved for 2019!
+The Gospel Outreach Committee would love to hear about and share your mission service activities!
 Please contact us through the LWML email at firstname.lastname@example.org.
 Thank you!